 Consider reporting the incident.

 Individuals are encouraged, but not required, to file a police report.
-Victims of a sexual assault may request any University Official, including officials in the offices of Human Resources, Academic Affairs,

-Student Affairs and the Office for Student Equity and Diversity, to assist them in notifying law enforcement authorities about a sexual assault.
-If so requested, the official/office shall provide such assistance and will help to guide the victim though the available options and support the victim in his or her decision.
+Victims of a sexual assault may request any University Official, including officials in the offices of Human Resources, Academic Affairs, Student Affairs and the Office for Student Equity and Diversity, to assist them in notifying law enforcement authorities about a sexual assault.
+If so requested, the official/office shall provide such assistance and will help to guide the victim though the available options and support the victim in their decision.

-An assault or other forms of sexual misconduct should be reported to the university Police Department (801-585-2677), the Office of Equal Opportunity (801-581-8365), and/ or the Dean of Students Office (801-581-7066) and/or to the Housing and Residential Education Office (801-587-2002).
-Students and employees at the UAC should report rape and other sexual offenses to the Incheon Yeonsu Police Station at 82-32-453-0762 and, in the case of an emergency, dial 1-1-2.
+An assault or other forms of sexual misconduct should be reported to the university Police Department (801-585-2677), the Office of Equal Opportunity (801-581-8365), and/or the Dean of Students Office (801-581-7066) and/or to the Housing and Residential Education Office (801-587-2002).
 Filing a report ensures that the victim of sexual misconduct receives the necessary medical treatment and tests at no expense to the victim.
 It also provides for the opportunity to timely collect evidence helpful in a prosecution which cannot be obtained later.
-Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention will be honored when speaking to these counsellors unless disclosure is specifically required by law (e.g., reports of child abuse).
+Finally, reporting will make the victim aware of resources available for confidential counseling from counselors specially trained in the area of sexual assault crisis intervention speaking to these counsellors unless disclosure is specifically required by law (e.g., reports of child abuse).

 An assault or other form of sexual misconduct may also be reported to a university professional or pastoral counselor such as the University Counseling Center, Women's Resource Center, Center for Student Wellness, or with the University's Victim Advocate.
-Confidentiality
+Confidentiality will be honored when

 Privacy.
 The university will protect the privacy of victims and other necessary parties related to a sexual assault.
 Privacy will be strictly respected insofar as it does not interfere with the university's legal obligation to investigate allegations of misconduct, to take corrective action, or as otherwise provided by law.
-The university will complete publically available record-keeping as required by the Clery Act without including identifying information concerning the victim.
+The university will complete publically available recordkeeping as required by the Clery Act without including identifying information concerning the victim.
 The university will also maintain privacy regarding any accommodations or protective measures provided to the victim to the extent that providing such privacy will not impair the ability of the university to provide the accommodations or protective measures.

 Filing a report.
-Filing a police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject her/him to scrutiny or judamental opinions from officers.
+Filing a police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject her/him to scrutiny or judgmental opinions from officers.
 Students and employees may request any campus authority to assist them in notifying law enforcement authorities.
-When a sexual assault victim contacts the University Police Department, the Police Department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students.
-Community members also have the option to file a complaint directly with the OEO/AA.
-To file a complaint you must complete the Discrimination

-Complaint Form found here: http://oeo.utah.edu/wp-content/uploads/sites/9/2015/10/Discrimination-Internal-Complaint-Form-7-1-15-FINAL.doc
+When a sexual assault victim contacts the University Police Department, the Police Department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students, Community members also have the option to file a complaint directly with the OEO/AA.
+To file a complaint you must complete the Discrimination Complaint Form found here: http:// oeo.utah.edu/wp-content/uploads/ sites/9/2015/10/Discrimination-Internal-Complaint-Form-7-1-15-FINAL.doc